Bilingual/Bicultural Service Demonstration Grants (93.105)

 Credentials/Documentation

 Proof of nonprofit status is required as part of the application submission.
+OMB Circular No. A-87 applies to this program.

-This program does not require preapplication coordination.
+Preapplication coordination is required.
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office of official designated as the single point of contact in the State for more information on the process the State requires to be filed with applying for assistance, if the State has selected the program for review.
-This program is also covered by the Public Health System reporting requirements.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure